lasarobotics/FTCVision/README.md

 - Locate the lit target (the thing with two buttons) within the camera viewfield
 - Move the robot to the lit target, while identifying the color status of the target
 - Locate the button of the target color and activate it

+## Progress

+- Beacon located successfully in multiple environments.
+Now, we are tuning detection so that it is (virtually) fail- and competition-proof.